ArkadSt/intern-decision-engine-backend/TICKET-101-feedback.md

 No good reason for creditModifier to be a global variable.

+validator is only used in the verifyInputs method, no reason for it to be a global variable.

 What should have been documented is the way the program assigns the credit modifier to personal codes based on the last 4 digits.
 As of now this mechanism has to be discovered by inspecting the source code.